You know prayer could be so much more -- but there are those distractions.

 A. Yes.
 If you look at the URL for the page you'll see that I have HTTPS encryption, and in some browsers you'll see a little padlock symbol by the URL to show it is safe.

 A. Yes!
-You will see the PayPal option on the checkout page.
+You will see the PayPal and credit card options on the checkout page.

 Q. Will I get a receipt?